Zena Latto

 Zena Latto (October 25, 1925 – April 5, 2016) was an American jazz clarinetist and saxophonist.
 During the 1940s and 1950s, she played with the big band the International Sweethearts of Rhythm.
 She purchased a baritone saxophone to stay with that group and continued to perform with the Sweethearts until 1955.
-Latto performed with her own band the Modern Moods from 1955 to 1957.
+Latto performed with her own band the Moderne Moods from 1955 to 1957.

 Background

 Latto was born in the Bronx, New York, where she lived until 1975.
 Her father was a Polish immigrant who worked as a tailor.
 Her mother was an immigrant from Russia, who worked as a seamstress in a factory after her husband died.
 Her two older sisters, Mildred and Claire, were also born in New York City.